The Real Housewives: Cast history

-Format and recurring elements
+Format and elements

-Each series focuses on the lives and social dynamics of a core group of around five to seven women in a particular city or geographic area.
+Each series focuses on the lives and social dynamics of a core group of around five to eight women in a particular city or geographic area.
 Cast members are typically relatively wealthy, middle-aged women.
 Scenes may depict cast members' personal and professional lives, and especially their social interactions with one another.
 Individual scenes may feature any combination of cast members (including solo scenes), though producers aim to include at least one "tent-pole" event per episode, which brings together the full cast.
-A single season typically consists of around 25 episodes.
+A single season typically consists of around 15–25 episodes.

 The franchise has been described as a "docu-soap"— a hybrid of the reality television and soap opera genres.
 The shows are not scripted, but field producers often intervene to steer the direction of conversations or inflame conflicts.

 Opening credits and taglines

 A highly recognizable and frequently parodied feature of the franchise is its opening credits, which feature clips and green screen footage of each housewife in turn, with each housewife delivering a "tagline"—a short quip alluding to some aspect of their personality or story.
 For example, for season six of The Real Housewives of Beverly Hills, Lisa Vanderpump, who runs a dog rescue organization, used the tagline "I'm passionate about dogs, just not crazy about bitches".
 Housewives record several taglines for a given season, some of which may be written by the housewife herself and some by producers, with the network having final say on which one is used.

 The credits end with a title card showing a lineup of the entire cast holding in their outstretched hands an object related to the show's location.
 For example, the housewives of Orange County hold oranges, the cast of Atlanta hold peaches, and the women of Beverly Hills hold oversized diamonds.
-This began as an allusion to the opening credits of Desperate Housewives, which featured the show's main actresses holding apples, and the each object is often used as a symbolic reference for being a cast member on each respective show — for example, if a long-time guest on a franchise is finally cast to appear full time, her cast mates may say she has "finally earned her peach."
+This began as an allusion to the opening credits of Desperate Housewives, which featured the show's main actresses holding apples, and each object is often used as a symbolic reference for being a cast member on each respective show — for example, if a long-time guest on a franchise is finally cast to appear full time, her cast mates may say she has "finally earned her peach."
 The housewife in the center of the cast shot is generally chosen to be the cast member who had the greatest impact on the season.